DerDavidBohl/jellyfin-sleeparr/README.md

 This App pauses the Playback after some Time to prevent too much progress if you fall asleep.

+## Disclaimer

+** Jellyfin-Sleeparr is still in development.
+The usage and API might change in the future! **

 ## Setup

 ### Requirements